Preview: 2021 Jaguar XF arrives with sharper looks, new interior

 Buyers can look forward to 0-60 mph acceleration in 6.5 seconds with the 246-hp output and 5.8 seconds with the 296-hp output.
 A more potent option in the form of a turbocharged inline-6 could be added at a later date.

 Pricing information for the 2021 XF will be announced closer to the market launch.
-The updated 2021 XF Sportback will also be revealed at a later date.
+The XF Sportbrake station wagon has also been updated for 2021 but it's availability in the United States is yet to be announced.

 For more on the Jaguar XF, read the in-depth reviews at The Car Connection.